 Spielberg wasn't shy about putting kids in danger (and by that I mean the characters and not his actual child actors) and the house and the tree go after the youngest first.
 In fact, this part of the movie was so scary for the six year-old Heather O'Rourke to even film that she broke down screaming on the set.
-Speilberg stopped everything, grabbed Heather and held her promising that she wouldn't have to do the scene anymore.^
+Spielberg stopped everything, grabbed Heather and held her promising that she wouldn't have to do the scene anymore.^

 Everyone who has seen the trailer knows that Carol Anne disappears somehow in the house.
 The grim grinning ghosts have taken her to the other side.

 Dad isn't sure what to do, but he's damn sure what not to do and that's go to the cops.
 Cops as a rule don't cotton to stories of children who are missing because they've been possessed by a house, or ghosts in a house, or a TV set.